Music of Middle-earth: The Lord of the Rings

 The Lord of the Rings contains over 60 poems and songs, an unusual feature for 20th century novels.
 The verses include songs of many genres: for wandering, marching to war, drinking, and having a bath; narrating ancient myths; of praise and lament (elegy), sometimes reflecting Old English poetry.
 Brian Rosebury writes that the distinctive thing about Tolkien's verse is its "individuation of poetic styles to suit the expressive needs of a given character or narrative moment", giving as examples of its diversity Gollum's "comic-funereal rhythm" in The cold hard lands / They bites our hands; the Marching Song of the Ents; the celebratory psalm of the Eagles; the hymns of the Elves; the chants of the Dwarves; the "song-speech" of Tom Bombadil; and the Hobbits' diverse songs, "variously comic and ruminative and joyful".

 Lynn Forest-Hill writes that Tom Bombadil controls his world with song, in a manner recalling the hero Väinämöinen in the Finnish epic, the Kalevala; indeed, he only speaks in metre.

-Corey Olsen writes that Tolkien's poems and songs help to connect the reader to his work's deepest themes.
+Corey Olsen states that Tolkien's poems and songs help to connect the reader to his work's deepest themes.
 Thus, Aragorn explains that the Riders of Rohan "are wise but unlearned, writing no books but singing many songs".
 As Olsen states, the emphasis of the poem that Aragorn chants, the ubi sunt lament "Where Now the Horse and the Rider?", may "do nothing to move the plot along", but shows how Elves may view mortal men, and supplies "a poignant context both for the memory of Eorl the Young and for the heroic deeds which are to follow".

+David Bratman writes that even though there is no sheet music in Tolkien's Middle-earth writings, we do "surprisingly" have "a very good idea" of how some of it should sound.
+In 1952, Tolkien recited part of The Lord of the Rings for George Sayer to record.
+The songs were mostly spoken, but Tolkien sang the song of the Stone Troll (sung in the novel by Sam Gamgee), unaccompanied and in a "rough and untrained" voice, but as Bratman comments, "but surely so was Sam's."
+Sayer states in the liner notes of the LP album of the recordings that Tolkien sang the song to "an old English folk-tune called The Fox and Hens."
+Bratman states that this is a variant of "The Fox and the Goose" or "The Fox Went Out on a Chilly Night".
+He comments that Tolkien sings in a major key, like Cecil Sharp's "southern English melodies" for the song.
+Bratman finds this "appropriate", noting Tolkien's comment that the Shire "is in fact more or less a Warwickshire village" of around 1897.
+In short, Bratman concludes, Tolkien intended readers to imagine Hobbits as "English country folk singing English folk songs."